apache/sling-site/src/main/jbake/content/news/sling-12-released.md

 ## Support for content-package development

-The Sling Starter fully supports developmentt based on content packages.
+The Sling Starter fully supports development based on content packages.
 Content packages may be defined in the feature model, deployed via an HTTP API or using the Composum UI.

 See [Content-package based development](/documentation/development/content-packages.html) for more details.

 ## Java API for ordering resources

 The Sling `ResourceResolver` had gained a new `orderBefore` method that can be used to order child resources.
 Support needs to be added by various `ResourceProvider` implementations.
-Notably, the JCR ResourceProvider has have support for this method.
+Notably, the JCR ResourceProvider has support for this method.

 ## Scripting enhancements